-In addition to our in-depth interviews, we are also highlighting six other artists that deserve praise for their unique and ambitious work!
-Featured artists include: Nils Karlson, Blue Mitchell, John F. Cooper, K.K.
-DePaul, Mads Madison, and Anna Foersterling!
+In addition to our in-depth interviews, we are also highlighting six other photographic artists that deserve praise for their unique and ambitious work.
+Featured artists include:

-In sum, Analog Forever Magazine, Issue 1 will embark readers on a photographic journey around the world through ten different artists’ eyes.
-Through this publication you will be transported from the artists’ private and commercial studios to the streets of 1940s San Francisco, and the urban jungle of modern Los Angeles, see the timeless nature of the vast landscapes of Iceland via a pinhole lens, and explore the minds and collections of abstract and experimental photographers that are as unique as they are brilliant.
+In sum, Analog Forever Magazine, Issue 2 will embark readers on a photographic journey around the world through ten different artists’ eyes.
+Through this publication, you will be transported from artists’ private and commercial studios to the empty and hopeless surroundings of opioid infested New York while visiting the recent scars and perils of North Dakota’s latest oil boom.
+On your way, you will stop to gaze into the beautiful vast wilderness of the world and surreal otherworldly dreamscapes only found on other planets.
+You will have the opportunity to explore the minds and collections of abstract, experimental, documentary, and landscape photographers that are as unique as they are brilliant.

-With over 125+ pages of analog photography greatness coming November 1st, we are thrilled to present to you a preview of the artists selected for Analog Forever Magazine’s first issue, to satisfy your senses until you can hold our first publication in your hands.
-Please enjoy the artists work, explore their websites, follow them on social media, and get ready for a revolution in analog photography journalism.
+With over 150+ pages of analog photography greatness coming May 21st, we are thrilled to present to you a preview of the artists selected for Analog Forever Magazine’s second issue, to satisfy your senses until you can hold our second publication in your hands.
+Please enjoy the artists’ work, explore their websites, follow them on social media, and get ready for the second part of our analog journalism revolution!